 - Strict Captcha: redirects requests to another page to implement strict CAPTCHA verification.

-Protection Type Specify the type of the rule.
-This parameter is automatically set based on the status of .
+Protection Type The type of the rule.
+This parameter is automatically set based on the status of Rate Limiting.

 - If rate limiting is enabled, the value is set to HTTP Flood Protection.

 - If rate limiting is disabled, the value is set to ACL.

 The parameters required to configure rate limiting are described in the following table.

 Parameter Description Statistical Object The object based on which request rate is calculated.
 Valid values:

 - IP: calculates the number of requests from a specific IP address.